 My main sewing machine is a Kenmore 19110 110 stitch computerized sewing machine.
-It’s actually identical to the Janome computerized machine (because it’s made by Janome), and it is fantastic.
+It’s actually identical to the Janome DC2010 – 2014, 2019 (because it’s made by Janome), and it is fantastic.
 I’ve sewn through layers upon layers of fabric and even thin leather!
 I swear if this machine ever dies I’ll be devastated… I’ll also hunt down another.
 I’m not even kidding.

-I also use a Kenmore (Janome) 3/4 serger.
+To help finish seams, I also use a Kenmore 3/4 serger.
 This is the same as the Janome 8933.
 This is pretty much the best investment I have made in my hobby – and I recommend it to anyone who wants to start taking sewing seriously.
 I can also recommend a couple of books on using a serger/overlock machine.

 Why The Patchwork Pirate?

-The Patchwork Pirate is the name I came up with for my sewing side project/hobby/avatar/whatever.
+The Patchwork Pirate (PatchworkPirate) is the name I use for my sewing side project/hobby/avatar/whatever.
 Someone referred to me at the TN Ren Faire as “The Patchwork Pirate”.
 I’m rolling with it.
 In fact, I wish I could meet that person again and thank them.

 On occasion I do take commissions, depending on my workload at the lab and whatever else I have going on.
-Please feel free to email me anytime and I’ll be happy to work with you!
+Please feel free to email me anytime and I’ll be happy to get back to you!
 I’ll also be able to let you know my availability and whether or not I’m taking a commission at the time.